IT-Sysdev-2023/Account-Receivable/README.md

 * Can access **all databases**.
 * Can **switch the active database** after logging in.
-* When an admin creates a new user, the **user inherits the admin’s current active database**.
+* When an admin creates a new user, the **user will be set what database it can be use base on admin selected**.

 ### **👤 Normal User Behavior**